mozilla/servicebook-web/README.rst

     $ make run

-This will expose the service book on http://localhost:5000
+This will expose the Service Book on http://localhost:5000